MergeConflictMarauder/MedicineReminder/README.md

-  # Medicine Reminder App Wireframes (Copy)
+  # Medicine Reminder

-  This is a code bundle for Medicine Reminder App Wireframes (Copy).
+  This is a code bundle for Medicine Reminder.
 The original project is available at https://www.figma.com/design/RXOJe2Y6DZlKNMyYaMzPnc/Medicine-Reminder-App-Wireframes--Copy-.

   ## Running the code